padrino/padrino-framework/padrino-docs/guides/development-commands.md

     project/shared/models
     project/each_app/models

-This mean that you are free to store for example `models` where you prefer, if you have two or more apps with same models you can use `project/shared/models` or `root/models`.
+This means that you are free to store, for example, `models` where you prefer.
+If you have two or more apps with same models you can use `project/shared/models` or `root/models`.

 If you have only one app you still use `project/app/models`(this is the default padrino g choice)